Rubel Shelly Explained

 Employer:Lipscomb University

-Dr. Rubel Shelly is an author, minister, and professor at Lipscomb University.
-He is the former president of Rochester University .
+Rubel Shelly is an author, minister, and professor at Lipscomb University.
+He is the former president of Rochester College .

 Life

 Shelly began as an instructor in the department of Religion and Philosophy at Freed-Hardeman University in 1975.
-In 1978, Shelly began preaching as Senior Minister for the Family of God at Woodmont Hills, formerly known as the Woodmont Hills Church of Christ, in Nashville, Tennessee where he continued until 2005.
-While preaching at Woodmont Hills, he also taught at Lipscomb University, Vanderbilt University School of Medicine, and Tennessee State University.
+In 1978, Shelly began preaching for the Ashwood Church of Christ, which later merged with the Green Hills Church of Christ to become the Woodmont Hills Church of Christ, which in turn later became known as the Family of God at Woodmont Hills, in Nashville, Tennessee, where he continued until 2005.
 From 1979 to 1980 while he worked to complete his graduate work at Vanderbilt University, he served as a graduate assistant in the Department of Philosophy.
 From 1981 to 1983, he was an Assistant Professor of Philosophy at Lipscomb University.
-In 1986, while continuing his education at Vanderbilt University, he taught as an Adjunct Assistant Professor in the Department of Medicine (Medical Ethics) until 1988.
-From 2000 to 2004, he was an Adjunct Assistant Professor of Philosophy at Tennessee State University.[1]

-He is known primarily as a preacher.
-Shelly has been involved in debates and academic lectures on Christian apologetics, ethics, and medical ethics.
-Shelly has also served with such groups as the AIDS Education Committee of the American Red Cross.
+Shelley is known primarily as a preacher.
+He has been involved in debates and academic lectures on Christian apologetics, ethics, and medical ethics.
+He has also served with such groups as the AIDS Education Committee of the American Red Cross.

 Changes in theological emphasis

-Now, he pursues a unifying vision "more nearly the ideal of the early American Restoration Movement concept and experience than what [he] was born into."[4]
+Now, Shelly pursues a unifying vision "more nearly the ideal of the early American Restoration Movement concept and experience than what [he] was born into."[3]
 He critiques his former colleagues for trying to "decide who's in and who's out based on some list.
 We're very anticreedal in churches of Christ and Christian churches, meaning we won’t publish that list; we are more insidious in that we have unpublished lists of what lets you be "in" or "out" of our local churches.
-That's simply wrongheaded."[4]
-Though these calls for unity do, in fact, echo Alexander Campbell and Barton W. Stone, in other ways Shelly has disengaged from the central tenet of the Restoration Movement: that the modern Church must restore the first century Church.
-In The Second Incarnation, Shelly and Randy Harris claim that this move is anachronistic and leads to doctrinal error, because no church has ever achieved perfection, and in any case, one cannot and should not attempt to recreate the first century Church.[6]
+That's simply wrongheaded."[3]
+In The Second Incarnation, Shelly and Randy Harris claim that this move is anachronistic and leads to doctrinal error, because no church has ever achieved perfection, and in any case, one cannot and should not attempt to recreate the first century Church.[5]

-Shelly has also co-edited and co-founded two important journals, Spiritual Sword in 1969 with Dr. Thomas B. Warren and Wineskins (more recently) with Mike Cope.
+Shelly has also co-edited and co-founded two important journals, Spiritual Sword in 1969 with Thomas B. Warren and Wineskins with Mike Cope.

 Education